ruoyzhang/weibo-scraper-using-selenium/README.md

 Selenium and firefox (and its geckodriver) are required, although other browsers can also be easily made compatible with a slight modification to the code

 To see how the scraper can be executed, see 'sample_execution.py'

+Please note that the scraper can run into internet connection / weibo server response related issues, especially during long scraping sessions.